Flying with multiple children – the rules explained & how to actually do it!

 Some airports do provide strollers free of charge so you can check your own stroller securely at check-in (ie properly wrapped ready for baggage handling) – but many times this services is advertised the strollers are simply not available so don’t bank on this.

-RELATED READING: How to choose the perfect stroller for travel and our review of the ultra-compact plane strollers that can fit onboard without gate checking
+RELATED READING: Our review of the ultra-compact plane strollers that can fit onboard without gate checking

 Using a sling/carrier can make it quicker to get through security as many airports will require an infant to be removed and the stroller to be folded and go through the scanner.
 This method also leaves your hands free for errant toddlers who are likely to wander off on you.